do-community/developer-glossary/content/terms/internet-of-things.md

 ## Example

-> Various smart devices ranging from interconnected home appliances to self-driving cars to smart lights, there is a new great wave coming in this field.
+> Various smart devices ranging from interconnected home appliances to self-driving cars to smart lights-- there is a new great wave of IOT products coming in this field.

 ## Further Reading
 - [Internet of Things on Wikipedia](https://en.wikipedia.org/wiki/Internet_of_things)